 Another fallacy is that those with schizophrenia cannot live productive lives due to their diagnosis.
 Dr. Savageau states that with early treatment, those who are diagnosed often get married, have children, and go about their professional careers.
 Ramit, a 36-year-old male, was diagnosed with schizophrenia at the age of 21.
 His job involves working at the billing counter of an art gallery and at night, he teaches martial arts to children.
 He lives his life as anyone else would live their lives, despite his mental illness.
 He is only one of many people with schizophrenia that live a productive and satisfying life.

 One other misbelief that is extremely important to debunk is the idea that schizophrenia is not treatable.
 Treatments such as medications, rehabilitation practices, and psychosocial therapies allow people with the illness to live their lives like anyone else.
 DeSilva says, “The longer an illness is left untreated, the greater the disruption to the person’s ability to study, work, make friends, and interact comfortably with others.”
-This goes to show that the earlier the diagnosis, the better outcome of the treatment.
+This goes to show that the earlier the diagnosis, the better the outcome of the treatment.
 However, it is important to note the difference; schizophrenia is not curable, but it is definitely treatable.

 Overall, there are many misconceptions that come along when we think of “schizophrenia”, but we need to look beyond these false ideas plastered in our minds and eventually get rid of the stigma completely.
 People need to feel comfortable when they need support the most, so why can’t we give it to those with a schizophrenia diagnosis?
 Reduce the stigma.

 Center for Excellence in Community Mental Health. (n.d.).
 Myths, Half-truths, and Common